 My Consultant, Vicky, and the rest of the group have been what’s really made the difference for me.
-Each week – even while we’ve not been able to meet in person, we’ve come together virtually – the group is like a reset button.
+Each week the group is like a reset button – even when we weren’t able to meet in person during lockdown, we came together virtually.
 I always come away buzzing and feeling motivated from the other members’ tips or ideas, and if someone’s in a hard place we all chip in to help them out.
 Everyone there knows what it’s like to struggle with your weight and how it can affect your self-esteem.
 It’s that kindness and empathy that’s helped me to understand myself better as a slimmer, too.

 Slimming World has helped me to break the habit of starving myself to lose weight, and encouraged me to eat a well-balanced and varied diet.